urql-graphql/urql/docs/graphcache/gotchas.md

 # Gotchas

+Graphcache has a couple of hidden features behind the scenes, that handle how it deals with certain edge cases.
-When using the normalised cache there are a few out of the box features we need to be aware of, being aware of these features will make it easier to define best practices and to avoid pitfalls.
+Being aware of these features and edge cases makes it easier to define best practices and to avoid pitfalls.

-Most of the measures we'll cover are brought to life to ensure we can build out to a fully offline normalised cache.
+Most of these hidden features and mechanisms in this section exist to ensure consistent behavior for Graphcache's (future) offline and persistence features.

 ## Commutativity